 It Cannot Be Used For Point Of Sale Transactions

-It is possible to use bitcoin for point of sale transactions, although the verification process can take up to an hour.
+It is possible to use bitcoin for point-of-sale transactions, although the verification process can take up to an hour.
 This is to safeguard the owner of the crypto from not double spending on a single transaction.
 However, e-commerce traders who transact in Bitcoin don’t mind waiting for their transaction verification, as this ensures that they have not committed to a double-spend for their purchase.

 BTC Is A Massive Ponzi Scheme

-Bitcoin is not controlled by any investment company, does not have a central authority managing processes, and does not have a regulatory body that controls production or consumption on the blockchain.
+Bitcoin is not controlled by any investment company, does not have central authority managing processes, and does not have a regulatory body that controls production or consumption on the blockchain.

-It can be generated by anyone using the blockchain system, and the individual is at liberty to buy or sell any number of bitcoins at any given time with a centralized authority to report to.
+It can be generated by anyone using the blockchain system, and the individual is at liberty to buy or sell any number of bitcoins at any given time with a centralised authority to report to.

 New BTC Will Not Be Generated Once 21 Million Have Been Mined